google/grinder.dart/readme.md

 ### Intro

-A library and tool to drive a command-line build.
+Grinder is a library and tool to drive a command-line build.

-Grinder build files are entirely specified in Dart code.
+Build files are entirely specified in Dart code.
 This allows you to write and debug your build files with the same tools you use for the rest of your project source.

+### Getting Started

-Generally, a Grinder implementation will look something like this:
+The build file for your application should reside at `tool/grinder.dart`.
+A typical Grinder build file may look something like this:

     void main([List<String> args]) {
       task('init', init);